pretix/pretix-docs/docs/guides/widget.md

 Occasionally, we do however need to make changes that change the structure of the widget and might cause incompatibility.
 In this case, we release a new version of the widget, noted by an incremented version number in both the script and stylesheet location.

-New versions of the widget are announced with the monthly pretix release notes, also available through [our newsletter](https://pretix.eu/about/en/blog/).
+We announce new versions of the widget with the monthly pretix release notes, also available through [our newsletter](https://pretix.eu/about/en/blog/).
 You can then switch to the new version at a time of your choice with the chance to test if any changes to your custom styling is necessary.

 When announcing a new version, we also announce a date of deprecation for the old version.
 After this date, we will automatically replace the old version with the new one.
-In other words, if you do not upgrade to the new version intentionally, you will automatically be upgraded after the deprecation date—with the possibility of some issues with custom styling.
+In other words, if you do not upgrade to the new version intentionally, you will automatically be upgraded after the deprecation date.
+This may lead to issues with custom styling.

 ## Changelog

 ### Version 2

-- We made various changes to the HTML structure of the widget to improve the accessibility of the widget.
+ - We changed the HTML structure of the widget to improve the accessibility of the widget.
    We made the most significant changes to the calendar view, which now resembles the calendar view of the standalone ticket shop more closely.
    The updated default stylesheet comes with stronger color contrasts, clear highlighting of focused elements and similar accessibility features.

-- The attribute `single-item-select` has been removed and a button-style rendering is now always used.
+ - We removed the attribute `single-item-select`.
+   The widget now always uses a button-style rendering.

 **Availability**:
 Version 2 is available starting with pretix 2025.5.0 (released late May, 2025).

 **Deprecation schedule**:
 Starting with pretix 2025.6.0 (released late June, 2025), all users of version 1 will be automatically upgraded to version 2.
-This time frame is kept intentionally short to allow all users easy compliance with the [European Accessibility Act](https://en.wikipedia.org/wiki/European_Accessibility_Act).
+We are intentionally keeping this time frame short to help users comply with the [European Accessibility Act](https://en.wikipedia.org/wiki/European_Accessibility_Act).

 ## Troubleshooting